-I struggled a few years to get a Money and Banking (M&B) course together.
-It lacked coherency and students had difficulty linking the different parts of the class.
+I struggled a few years to get an M&B course together.
+It lacked coherency and students had difficulty to link the different parts of the course.
 A good part of the problem comes from the M&B textbooks that, besides having outdated presentations, are a disparate collection of chapters without a coherent core.
 So I gave up with textbooks and went my own way, and comprehension dramatically increased among my students.

-So chapter 1 in my “textbook” is about balance-sheet mechanics and that is where I will start the series of blogs on M&B. Yes accounting is tedious but one must get a good grasp of key accounting concepts to understand financial mechanics.
+So chapter 1 in my M&B “textbook” is about balance-sheet mechanics.
+Yes accounting is tedious, but one must get a good grasp of key accounting concepts to understand financial mechanics.
 The “money” chapter, usually first in M&B texts, only comes much later once balance-sheet mechanics and financial concepts such as present value have been well understood.
-I hope to make this a weekly endeavor, written between taking care of a baby and a 4-year old.
-This won’t cover everything I do in M&B. I will focus on banks, central bank, macroeconomic topics related to the financial system, and money.
+This will not cover everything I do in M&B. I will focus on banks, central bank, macroeconomic topics related to the financial system, and money.

 What is a balance sheet?